M4TTH3/TeamsAutonote/README.md

 The record function only records when inside the teams meet and feeds the class which consumes images.
 Allows the user to save the file to a user-selected destination as one of the two options mentioned above.

-1. User types in address or defaults to Google.ca
+1. User types in address or defaults to Google.ca <br />
 ![image](https://github.com/M4TTH3/TeamsAutonote/assets/61128748/3e5dbc60-d25d-48d3-a69c-cedc10035273)

-2. Hit record and/or stop whenever.
+2. Hit record and/or stop whenever. <br />
 ![image](https://github.com/M4TTH3/TeamsAutonote/assets/61128748/c35bf16e-8709-4f26-a5e3-c283ee91b97e)

-3. Save the file (Prompts file explorer)
+3. Save the file (Prompts file explorer) <br />
 ![image](https://github.com/M4TTH3/TeamsAutonote/assets/61128748/8b44857e-1262-4238-9bca-43417094a55c)